Aeium/blog/_posts/2017-11-8-Python-New-Windows-Context.md

 Personally, the work that I do is split between Windows and Linux systems, so it's nice to streamline the Python experience in Windows where I can, so it's not so jarring for me dropping into a Windows system from a Linux one.

-If you don't already have Python on your Windows computer, I reccomend installing an Anaconda distribution.
+If you don't already have Python on your Windows computer, I recommend installing an Anaconda distribution.
 There is a good guide for that here: [link](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444)

 So, now we have Python on the machine.
 But how do we make a script?
 What I wanted is a "New Python Script" option in the windows explorer context menu.